CSS3 linear gradients

 Here we are starting with a really light red, then going to a darker red at 50%, an even darker one at 75%, and then then a slightly lighter one at 100%.
 This gives us the result shown in Figure 3.

-a linear CSS gradient with multple colour stops
+A linear CSS gradient with multiple colour stops

 Doing it with percentages is really cool, and shows how versatile CSS gradients are.
 The conditions in the code will always be true, even if you have a liquid layout where the box the gradient is applied to changes width or height as the browser window is resized.